José Pékerman: Management style and legacy

 Pékerman is known for his tactical management style, often selecting the players that fit his style of coaching, regardless of how talented a player is.
 Pékerman can make controversial selections with line-ups against certain teams.
 He experimented heavily with the Argentinean youth squads when he was coaching them.

 Before the 2006 World Cup began, Pékerman made the controversial decision to drop established defenders Javier Zanetti and Walter Samuel.
-When Argentina was eliminated by Germany in the quarter-finals, his substitution decision caused storms of criticism, as well.
+When Argentina was eliminated by Germany in the quarter-finals, his substitution decision during the match (substituting Juan Román Riquelme for Esteban Cambaisso in the 72nd minute) caused storms of criticism, as well.
 Despite the dramatic loss, Pékerman was still hailed by many fans and press as a very effective coach and the "Pékerman Era" is regarded as one that brought a lot of pride to the country.
 His team lost its temper after the elimination and instigated a huge brawl, which was believed to be a major factor in his resignation.